AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Acknowledgment

 \section{Acknowledgment}

-We are grateful to the Amazon Neuron Science team, Jiin Woo, Simon Guo, Anne Ouyang, Yuhui Zhang, Tian Zhao, Ching-An Cheng, and many others for the helpful discussions and feedback throughout this project.
+We are grateful to anonymous reviewers and the shepherd.
+We also thank the Amazon Neuron Science team, Stanford Pervasive Parallelism Lab, Stanford CS149 Fall 2025 team, FlashInfer-Bench team, Tian Zhao, Simon Guo, Anne Ouyang, Yuhui Zhang, Ching-An Cheng, and many others for the helpful discussions and feedback throughout this project.
+This work was supported in part by DARPA under the Machine learning and Optimization-guided Compilers for Heterogeneous Architectures (MOCHA) program (award number HR00112520038).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the aforementioned funding agencies.